Quantum nature of gravity in a Bose-Einstein condensate: Introduction

 Another very important aspect of low-temperature theoretical as well as experimental physics is a Bose-Einstein condensate \cite{SNBose,Einstein1,Einstein2,Einstein3,1Nobel2001,2Nobel2001}.
 There have been several proposals regarding the use of a Bose-Einstein condensate in gravitational wave detection \cite{PhononBEC,PhononBEC2,PhononBEC3,PhononBEC4, ThesisMatthew}.
 Recently in \cite{Super_Condensate_OTM,Super_Condensate_OTM_Lett}, we explored the case of a gravitational wave interacting with a Bose-Einstein condensate when the gravitational fluctuation is quantized to include graviton interaction in the theory.
 We have made use of the quantum Fisher information techniques to see the signatures of quantization of gravity when the Bose-Einstein condensate is in resonance with the incoming gravitational wave.
-We observe that the pseudo-Goldstone bosons get infused by the noise of gravitons and the corresponding equation of motion becomes a Langevin-like second-order differential equation.
+We observe that the pseudo-Goldstone bosons get infused by the noise of gravitons and the corresponding equation of motion becomes a Langevin-like stochastic second-order differential equation.
 The primary detection scenario comes from the fact that even at initial times there is a finite detection probability for the gravitons because of the existing fluctuation field all around the Bose-Einstein condensate (BEC).
 In this paper, we have extended this work to a much more detailed detection scenario using atom lasers and atom interferometry.
 In this second work, we make use of the equation of motion for the time-dependent part of the pseudo-Goldstone boson and its corresponding solution from \cite{Super_Condensate_OTM,Super_Condensate_OTM_Lett} and use it in this analysis.
 Using the Liouville equation for the total density matrix and tracing out the field degrees of freedom, it is observed that between two separate modes, which are the eigenstates of the transverse wave-number operators, there is decoherence due to gravitational Bremsstrahlung.
 We propose a new kind of experimental set up using atom lasers from a Bose-Einstein condensate.
 We also observe that due to the interaction of the gravitons with a BEC, the single-mode phonon states become entangled which gives rise to a new kind of \textit{supercondensate} structure of the Bose-Einstein condensate.
-This entanglement generation explains why there was a zero-time detection probability present while making use of the quantum gravitational Fisher information in \cite{Super_Condensate_OTM,Super_Condensate_OTM_Lett}.
+This entanglement generation explains why there was a non-vanishing initial-time detection probability present while making use of the quantum gravitational Fisher information in \cite{Super_Condensate_OTM,Super_Condensate_OTM_Lett}\footnote{Some important aspects of Bose-Einstein condensates in cosmological scenario has been explored in \cite{DymnikovaKhlopov,DymnikovaKhlopov2}.
+Recently in \cite{SpaceBased}, space-based optical lattice clocks has been proposed as a new gravitational wave detector.}.